-He obtained his B. Tech. degree in Agricultural Engineering from Allahabad University, Post graduate and Ph.D. degree from Indian Agricultural Research Institute, New Delhi.
-He did his post doctoral research from ITC/IHE, The Netherlands in the field of hydrological modeling.
+He obtained his B. Tech. degree from Allahabad University and a postgraduate and Ph.D. degree from IARI, New Delhi.
+He did post-doctoral research from ITC/IHE, The Netherlands in the field of hydrological modeling.

-He started his career at IIRS in 1996 and has contributed significantly in the field of Remote Sensing and GIS applications in Water Resources management, Disaster management and climate change impact assessment on hydrological regime.
-He has successfully led several regional and national projects covering large-scale hydrological modelling, Irrigation water management, Soil erosion assessment, Snow, ice and glacier melt studies, flood mapping, monitoring and flood early warning system, Cryosphere research in Antarctica and Arctic region, etc. He demonstrated exemplary leadership in simultaneous progress of the group in research, applications, and capacity building arena.
+Prior to joining NESAC, he served as the Group Head of the Water Resources Department, of IIRS/ISRO wherein he successfully led several regional and national projects covering large-scale hydrological modeling, Irrigation water management, Soil erosion assessment, snow, ice, and glacier melt studies, flood mapping & monitoring, Cryosphere research in Antarctica and Arctic region, etc. He demonstrated exemplary leadership in the simultaneous progress of the group in research, applications, and capacity building.

 Dr. Aggarwal is an active member of several scientific and professional societies.
-He is serving as Secretary of Technical Commission V of International Society of Photogrammetry and Remote Sensing (ISPRS) on Education and outreach (2016-2021).
-He served Indian Society of Remote Sensing as Secretary for 4 years and treasurer for 2 years.
-He is currently contributing to the Journal of Indian Society of Remote Sensing as managing editor.
-He also had successfully organised Asian conference on Remote Sensing (ACRS-2017) on Space Applications: Touching Human Lives.
+He served as Secretary of Technical Commission V of the International Society of Photogrammetry and Remote Sensing (ISPRS) on education and outreach (2016-2021).
+Currently, he is the Chair of working group 4 of Technical Commission V of ISPRS (2022-2026).
+He served the ISRS as secretary for four years and as treasurer for two years.
+He is currently serving as the executive editor of the Journal of ISRS, which saw a significant enhancement in its impact during his tenure.
+He has successfully organized several conferences and workshops including the Asian Conference on Remote Sensing (ACRS-2017) on Space Applications: Touching Human Lives.

 He has more than 170 research publications in peer-reviewed international and national journals and conference proceedings and has supervised 26 M. Tech. students, 38 PG diploma students, and five Ph.D. students.
 He has also authored 4 book chapters and 19 technical reports.